61st Engineer Legion Mixed Battalion

 61 BMGL - 61e BMGL - Foreign Legion - General Lardry - Colonel Bironneau - BMGL fanion - 1982

 Aubagne, July 9, 1982.
-General Lardry met with Colonel Bironneau, the very last commander of the 61e BMGL.
-They are looking at the battalion fanion that needs to be deposited in the Legion’s Hall of Honor.
+General Lardry meets Colonel Bironneau, the final commander of the 61e BMGL, as they examine the battalion fanion to be deposited in the Legion’s Hall of Honor.
 Three days later, the unit officially split into two autonomous parts.
-By the way, Bironneau knew well his battalion since he, as a captain, had made part of the BMGL’s initial HQ Staff in January 1971.
+Bironneau knew the battalion well: as a captain, he had served on the BMGL’s initial headquarters staff in January 1971.

 61 BMGL - 61e BMGL - Foreign Legion - General Lardry - Colonel Bironneau - Camp Larzac - 1982

-The departure ceremony for the 61e BMGL at Camp Larzac, its rear base, on July 12, 1982.
-The battalion is reviewed by two regional generals, as well as General Lardry (left) and Colonel Bironneau (second from left).
+The 61e BMGL departure ceremony at Camp Larzac – the battalion’s rear base – on July 12, 1982.
+The unit is reviewed by two regional generals, as well as General Lardry (left) and Colonel Bironneau (second from left).

 61 BMGL - 61e BMGL - CTL - Foreign Legion - Construction Company - Captain Kampmeyer - Aubagne - deactivation ceremony - 1982

-The fanion of the 61e BMGL’s Legion Construction Company – under Captain Kampmeyer (left) since June 28 – during the deactivation ceremony at Aubagne on November 2, 1982.
-The era of the mixed battalion was definitely over.
+The fanion of the 61e BMGL’s Legion Construction Company – commanded by Captain Kampmeyer (left) since June 28 – during the deactivation ceremony at Aubagne on November 2, 1982.
+The era of the mixed battalion was over.

 ———